dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 # Object-detection-using-Tensorflow

-In this Repository I will explain everything you need to know to test tensorflow pre-trained ojbect detection models on three different platforms.
+In this Repository I will explain everything you need to know to test tensorflow pre-trained models using tensorflow object detection API on three different platforms.

 1. In a Web browser (using javascript)
 2. On a local GPU (Nvidia with CUDA)